These lunch table conversations are intended to provide an opportunity for people to meet with

 challenges of undergraduate research?
 Do you have suggestions for addressing these challenges?

 What recent undergraduate research projects have taken place at your school?
 Can you suggest

 examples of potential undergraduate research ideas/topics from the different areas of mathematics?

 What other questions or ideas do you have for this topic?

 - Technology in the Classroom: Appropriate use of technology in the classroom is becoming more

 important in facilitating teaching and learning.
 What specific classroom technologies have you used

-from using technology more fully?
+you from using technology more fully?
 How are you dealing with technological challenges?
-What other
+What

 Thank you to Dr. Agashi Nwogbaga (Wesley College) for organizing the lunch table discussions.
 If you have a suggestion for a future lunch table discussion, please send him an email.